Last Updated on

 There is a large number of people who choose to set up their own businesses or firms instead of working for somebody else.
 Many feel it’s better to be one’s own boss and do things according to one’s own liking.
 In such a case, many begin small; by setting up a small firm or shop within the same city or state but as the business begins to grow and earn considerable profits, there is a desire to expand it further.
 Again, many choose to do so in their own city or even country.
 However, there is a considerable portion of the population that wishes to take their business abroad in order to earn even more profits and make a name for themselves in the global market.

 One of the most preferred destinations when it comes to setting up a new business or expanding an already existing one is the United Arab Emirates.
 The country is home to one of the fastest-growing economies and offers wonderful opportunities in terms of work, whether it is a regular job or setting up a business.
-However, if you aren’t a citizen of the UAE and wish to embark on a business venture there, there are a set of rules and regulations which you must adhere to.
-It is crucial that you follow every step and provide all the correct information when applying for a work/business visa or else you might not be allowed entry in the UAE.
-One of the prerequisites to getting a visa and subsequently setting up a business in the UAE is document attestation.
+However, if you aren’t a citizen of Dubai and wish to embark on a business venture there, there are a set of rules and regulations which you must adhere to.
+It is crucial that you follow every step and provide all the correct information when applying for a work/business visa or else you might not be allowed entry in the Dubai.
+One of the prerequisites to getting a visa and subsequently setting up a business in Dubai is document attestation.

 What is Attestation?

 In the simplest of words, attestation in Dubai refers to a verification process that determines the authenticity of your documents and certificates.
 When you apply for any kind of visa to the United Arab Emirates, you must have all the necessary documents attested by various administrative or governmental agencies.
 This procedure is important because it will provide the authorities with details about your private and personal life and will also help corroborate any information you might have provided when applying for the visa.
 Without attestation or a stamp of authenticity, your visa cannot be granted.
 Hence, make sure to present all the documents asked of you and provide proper information.
-If you wish to enter the UAE with the intention of starting up a new business there, it is advisable to consult an advisor or an attestation service to make the process clearer and smoother for you.
+If you wish to enter Dubai with the intention of starting up a new business there, it is advisable to consult an advisor or an attestation service to make the process clearer and smoother for you.

-If you seek entry into another country for any kind of reason, especially with a long-term goal, it is crucial for the government authorities of that country (the UAE, in this case) to gather all kinds of information on you.
+If you seek entry into another country for any kind of reason, especially with a long-term goal, it is crucial for the government authorities of that country (the Dubai, in this case) to gather all kinds of information on you.
 They need to determine if you wish to enter their country with good intentions and do not aim to cause any harm.
 In order for them to know all this, they need to go through your documents.
 These documents, which are of various kinds, provide information on different aspects of your life.
 Only by verifying your details with the help of these legal documents and by stating that they are genuine will they allow you entry.
-So, if you wish to set up a business in the UAE, the concerned authorities must ensure that you do intend to start a business there and not engage in illegal activities, and must also know about the kind of business you wish to establish.
+So, if you wish to set up a business in Dubai, the concerned authorities must ensure that you do intend to start a business there and not engage in illegal activities, and must also know about the kind of business you wish to establish.
 Hence, getting your documents attested, especially your commercial certificates, is very important.

 Documents You Need to Have Attested